Czinger 21C prototype laps Circuit of the Americas in 2:11:33, beating lap record by over 5s

 In addition to laying down impressive lap times, Czinger has quoted a 0-62 mph time of 1.9 seconds, an 8.1-second quarter-mile time, and a top speed of 281 mph (with an available low-drag configuration).
 Czinger also claims the bodywork will generate 1,355 pounds of downforce at 100 mph.

-The 21C also features 3D-printed components which allow for more flexible manufacturing and help reduce weight, the company claims.
+The 21C also features 3D-printed components that allow for more flexible manufacturing and help reduce weight, the company claims.
 The 21C's monocoque structure weighs just 265 pounds, while the entire car has a claimed 2,645-pound dry weight.

 Czinger plans to build just 80 examples of the 21C at a starting price of $2 million each.
 The company is known to have at least three more models on the drawing board, with the first expected to appear after the 21C starts production.
 These subsequent Czingers will be more attainable than the 21C but still fairly exclusive.